Swarms of bees

 Very importantly, if you have wasps, bumble bees or honey bees which have established a nest in or on your property, the matter is not urgent and taking effective actions rather than urgent ones will save you time and possible expense in the long run.

 If you still need further guidance in identifying your nuisance insects please refer to the additional information on the British Beekeepers' Association website.

-If honey bees have established their nest in your roof, chimney etc ie they have been there for at least several days and they are a nuisance, Warwick and Leamington Beekeepers cannot help you as we cannot normally get bees out of buildings or confined spaces.
+If honey bees have established their nest in your roof or chimney etc, they have been there for at least several days and they are a nuisance, then Warwick and Leamington Beekeepers cannot help you as we cannot normally get bees out of buildings or confined spaces.
 You will need to call a commercial pest controller.
 When honey bees establish a nest, they will remain - usually for several years - if not eradicated.

 Please note that whilst honey bees are endangered, they are not protected in law.
 Sometimes when established colonies are a danger or may damage property, there is sadly no alternative but to eradicate them.

-Bumble bees are of two broad types of which one is the common garden Bumble Bee, which nests low down, in the ground, in compost heaps etc. These colonize in much lower numbers than bees or wasps and only the queen bumble bees survive, in hibernation, over the Winter.
-Should the nest be in an unsafe or inconvenient location, a commercial pest controller should be called, but they are best left alone if possible as the colony will die out in August
+Bumble bees are of two broad types of which one is the common garden Bumble Bee, which nests low down, in the ground, in compost heaps etc. These colonize in much lower numbers than honey bees or wasps and only the queen bumble bees survive, in hibernation, over the winter.
+Should the nest be in an unsafe or inconvenient location, a commercial pest controller should be called, but they are best left alone if possible as the colony will die out in August.